 - Traveling to Japan in Winter

-A Lovers’ Holiday
+A Couple’s Holiday

 In most countries that celebrate Christmas, the holiday season revolves around being with your family.
 It is the time when adult kids go back to their parents’ home to get together and an opportunity to meet your extended family again.
-For many, it is the only time in the year that they get to see their relatives.
+For many, it is the one time every year that they get to see their relatives.
 In Japan, the time to see your family is during the New Year’s holiday and during Obon in August.
 Christmas is not even an official holiday, and many people have to work on December 25th.

 But still, Christmas is celebrated extensively by many.
-Besides Valentine’s Day and White Day, Christmas is a time to be together with your lover!
+Besides Valentine’s Day and White Day, Christmas is a time to be with your lover!
 The week before Christmas is probably one of the easiest times to find a date in Japan, as no one wants to be alone on Christmas Eve.
 On that evening, you will have a hard time finding a room in a ‘love hotel’, as this is the night young couples make time for each other.